dasaradha09/dasaradha09/README.md

 - 👋 Hi, I’m @dasaradha09
 - 👀 I’m interested in artificial intelligence
-- 🌱 I’m currently learning machine learning na ddeep learning
+- 🌱 I’m currently learning machine learning and deep learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...